over 41,000 people across 770 organisations.

-Strathclyde Institute of Medical Devices
+The University of Strathclyde: Institute of Medical Devices

+The University of Strathclyde is exemplary in medicines, medical devices and diagnostics.
 The Strathclyde Institute of Medical Devices brings together specialists in engineering, life sciences, physical sciences and the NHS to research and innovate future technologies and assist MedTech companies and their supply chain to enter the global MedTech market.

 Digital Health & Care Innovation Centre

-The Digital Health & Care Innovation Centre supports transformational collaboration between universities and businesses.
+Led by a world-leading partnership between the Glasgow School of Art and the University of Strathclyde, the Digital Health & Care Innovation Centre supports transformational collaboration between universities and businesses.
 The innovation centre can help you to develop prototypes and take them to market, as well as offering a demonstration and simulation environment alongside living lab test beds.

 CENSIS is Scotland's Innovation Centre for sensing, imaging and Internet of Things (IoT) technologies.
 CENSIS work with all types of organisations, from large multinationals and public sector bodies, to SMEs, including high tech, pre-revenue start-ups.
 They also support collaborative R&D projects and industrial PhDs to both develop the skills base and generate new technologies.